-- "Holding back" players is not allowed. - The batting order must consist of all 9 players (or a minimum of 9 if there are more than 9 players present). - A team must always bat a minimum of 9 players throughout the course of the game if there are 9 (or more) eligible batters present. - All 9 players must play on defense. - If any player is lost for any reason---ejection, injury, or leaving of the premises for any reason, and the "hole" created in the batting spot must be counted as an "out" each time it comes up.
+- "Holding back" players is not allowed. - that at bat is due - The batting order must consist of all 9 players (or a minimum of 9 if there are more than 9 players present). - A team must always bat a minimum of 9 players throughout the course of the game if there are 9 (or more) eligible batters present. - All 9 players must play on defense. - If any player is lost for any reason---ejection, injury, or leaving of the premises for any reason, and the "hole" created in the batting spot must be counted as an "out" each time it comes up.
 Eliminating the "hole" in the batting order by "squeezing down" the order to the number of actual batters present is not allowed. - If only 9 players are present and at least 2 players are lost for the same reasons as above, putting the batting order below 8, this will be cause for immediate forfeit.

-11.4 LINEUP CARDS:
+11.4 LINEUP CARDS: Lets review this as trafic is bad